rohanpokwal/tourist_bureau_workshop/README.md

 to the other pages.
 It needs a professional, but minimalistic appearance.
 Their budget for this project is tiny!

+## Activities Page (required)
+The page will feature a dropdown list that contains the types (categories) of activities offered by vendors in our community.
+Once users select a category they will be presented with a list activites in that category.
+When they select an activity, they will be presented with details and options about that activity.

 Requirements:
 - **Display a dropdown list of the provided categories to the user**
     - Add a `<select>` to the `activities.html` with a matching `id` and `name` property do display the categories